Tino Guglielmo, Chair

 David's expertise is the development and leadership of professional teams and organisations.
 He specialises in client relationship management.
 David's over-riding objective is to create high performance teams to deliver outstanding infrastructure projects, which in turn create lasting legccies for the community.

-As Deputy Chief Executive, Resources and Energy, Paul Heithersay leads the Minerals Resources and Energy divisions of the Department for Manufacturing, Innovation, Trade, Resources and Energy.
+As Deputy Chief Executive, Resources and Energy, Dr Heithersay leads the Mineral Resources, Energy Resources and Energy divisions of the Department of State Development (DSD).
 These divisions manage the state's mineral, gas, petroleum and energy resources on behalf of the people of South Australia.

 Consultant, Ferrier Hodgson